mwclient/mwclient/docs/source/user/page-ops.rst

     >>> page.exists
     True

-Edit the text as you like before saving it back to the page:
+Edit the text as you like before saving it back to the wiki:

     >>> page.save(text, 'Edit summary')

-If the page didn't exist, it is created.
+If the page didn't exist, this operation will create it.

 Listing page revisions
 ----------------------